Green Africa Airways: History

 In late 2018, Green Africa announced a letter of intent for 50 Boeing 737 MAX 8s, with an option for a further 50 aircraft.
 It was the largest order intention Boeing had ever received from an African airline.
 The order was valued $11.7 billion, according to list prices.
 However, this letter of intent was withdrawn in February 2020, and the airline instead opted to sign a memorandum of understanding for 50 Airbus A220-300s, which - if actually placed - would also be the largest order Airbus has ever received from an African carrier.
 Deliveries are scheduled to begin in 2021.

 In order to bridge the gap between the first delivery, Green Africa has agreed to lease three A220-300s from GTLK Europe, so that operations would start in 2020, but these were also not delivered.
 In August 2020, Green Africa announced ex-Chief Financial Officer of SpiceJet - Kiran Koteshwar as the new Group Chief Financial officer starting from September 2020.

 On 12 August 2021 the airline commenced operations with the first flight touching down at the Nnamdi Azikiwe International Airport in Abuja, Nigeria.

+In March 2022, Green Africa launched a talent initiative - gFuture, facilitated through the Green Africa Academy.
+This initiative focuses on identifying and training future aviation professionals in various fields.
+Green Africa expects the program to graduate over 200 pilots, 10 flight dispatchers, 500 cabin crew members, and 140 qualified engineers across the Nigerian aviation industry over the next decade.

 Legal issues

-In August 2021, Kenny Wole Awosika, his cofounder filed suit against Green Africa Airways and Babawande Afolabi for $30 million, alleging that they both founded the airline and was not provided with the agreed upon stake in the business.
-Mr. Awosika, had no choice to take on the civil action after 2 years of failed mediation and no progress with The Economic and Financial Crimes Commission (EFCC).
+In August 2021, Kenny Wole Awosika, filed suit against Green Africa Airways and Babawande Afolabi for $30 million, alleging that they both founded the airline and was not provided with the agreed upon stake in the business.
+Mr. Awosika, filed the civil action after 2 years of failed mediation and no progress with The Economic and Financial Crimes Commission (EFCC).
 The matter remains in court.